Structured information to guide you through Unbxd PIM with minimal assistance

 3. Create a Custom Template

-4. Bulk add properties while creating custom export template
+4. Bulk add attributes while creating custom export template

 5. Edit a Custom Template